Norms

 We keep the original norm for the quick report because it is a snapshot in time of how your concept performed at the time of testing.
 You should be able to refer back to this data when you're reviewing how your ad actually performed in the real world vs. the prediction and be confident that the data shows the same result as it did when you made your decisions.
 We want you to be able to review the data behind your decisions in the future and be confident that the quick report still shows the data that you based those decisions on.

-Charts
+Norms in Charts

 To analyze using a different norm, select the Norms tab next to the chart and scroll to compare your results to other populations.
-Often these will be either less specific, such as a global or country norm with no further filtering, or more specific, like a country norm filtered by your category, or stage of development of the asset like an animatic, or final cut.
+Often these are either less specific, such as a global or country norm with no further filtering, or more specific, like a country norm filtered by your category, or stage of development of the asset like an animatic, or final cut.

 You can also specify the Norm date in the norms tab.